matthieu-str/Regiopremise/Methodology.md

 represents 3% of the global export of apples, then we consider that Canada also represent 3% of the global production, which leads to an estimate of 3,000 tonnes of apples produced in Canada, from which we subtract the export values according to UN COMTRADE to derive a domestic consumption estimate.
-This approach requires finding global production data for each of the 1,900+ commodities.
+This approach requires finding global production data for each of the commodities, which is less daunting but still a big undertaking.
 However, it straight up considers that export and total production are 100% correlated, which is wrong.

-Both of these approaches have clear limits and issues and most likely do not provide satisfactory estimates, when compared to the degree of precision and robustness of the import/export data from the UN COMTRADE.
-In the short-term future, the 2nd approach will also be implemented in regioinvent and analyses will be carried out to see which of the two approaches estimates production data the least worst.
+Both of these approaches yield poor estimations.
+We tested these two approaches to estimate national production volumes of bananas and natural gas (which we got from two reliable sources) and saw that the approach with the export/production ratios (currently implemented in regioinvent) was about 80% off.
+The other though (with global production volumes) was more like 200% off.
+The reason why both completely struggle is because there are many cases where countries produce, but 100% consume domestically and thus do not export anything.
+A perfect example of that would be the production of iron ores in China.
+Because China only imports iron ores, with the two approaches, it is undertanding that China does not produce iron ores, since it's not exporting any.
+While inr eality, we know that, yes, China actually produces iron ores (a lot actually).

+To compensate for mistakes like this, we try to connect to existing production volume databases for a few commodities.
+In v1.3, we connected to FAOSTAT, which covers production volumes for many agriculture processes (but not all) and to BGS/USGS which provides data for minerals/metals extraction and some metal production.
+That way, we have the actual production of iron ores by China.
+In the future, we might integrate other production volume databases, for example the PRODCOM database from Eurostat (https://ec.europa.eu/eurostat/databrowser/view/ds-056121__custom_10748582/default/table?lang=en).

+Note that relying on production/export ratios from EXIOBASE creates huge inconsistencies for cases when the ratio is estimated to be extremely close to 100% or 0% (e.g., 99.99998%), which can happen due to artefacts.
+To solve this, we fixed the upper and lower bounds of these ratios to 99.9% and 0.1%.
+Meaning that if a ratio was between 99.9% and 100%, they were forcibly set to 100% (and respectively between 0.1% and 0%).

+### Correcting for re-exports
+Within the UN COMTRADE database (and it's the same in the BACI database) there is limited to no difference between exports and re-exports.
+What is a re-export?
+Think about the Netherlands.
+You are a country with a powerful naval trading history and fleet.
+What you typically do is import commodities and resell them in Europe directly.
+For example, the Netherlands are the 7th biggest exporters of bananas in the world.
+Now in case you are not shocked by this, the issue is that bananas do not grow in the Netherlands.
+And our algorithm uses exports to estimate production volumes.
+If nothing is done, the Netherlands will be identified as a big producer of bananas.
+That is why re-exports must be corrected somehow.

+Out contingency plan ended up being to simply use net exports instead of exports.
+Net exports are the difference of exports and imports.
+So if a country, such as the Netherlands, does a lot of re-exports, they will definitely import more than they export, and thus have a net export of zero, or a negative one.
+Big producers will most likely have a positive net export balance (although we come back to the iron ores in China example), while smaller producers might still have a negative net export balance and will thus not be identified as producers.
+This is the best contingency plan we could think of though.

+Since now re-exports were excluded, we need to readjust the imports as well, because some of them were importing through re-exports.
+For instance, maybe Poland was buying bananas from the Netherlands.
+So to do that, we just go through the import list and check if there is an estimated national production for the commodity/country combination of the import and if not (think again banana/NL), we take the value of the import and re-assign it to the 5 biggest exporters of the commodity.
+So if Poland was buying 10,000,000$ of bananas from the Netherlands, these 10,000,000$ will be split between the 5 biggest exporters of bananas, e.g., Ecuador, etc.

 ### Selection of commodities to regionalize
-How does regioinvent select which of the thousands of reference products of ecoinvent to regionalized or not?
-To do so, we follow a simple set of rules:
-- the product must not be a waste/residue/recycled content cut-off/etc. (<u>unlike</u>: *drilling waste*)
-- there must be at least one process producing the product that is not aggregated (S) (<u>unlike</u>: *zeolite powder*)
-- the product must not be country-specific (<u>unlike</u>: *barley grain, Swiss integrated production*)
-- the product must not be an activity (<u>unlike</u>: *potato planting*)
-- the product must be traded internationally  (<u>unlike</u>: *building, hall* or *land tenure, arable land*)

-Why this set of rules?
-Well in this first version of regioinvent, the focus is on the link with international trade, so we simply exclude activities, wastes and not international-traded commodities.
-In future versions of regioinvent, those could also be regionalized to depict the metalworking of steel in relevant countries instead of relying on the RER, RoW and GLO sets from ecoinvent.
-But here there is a compromise to be made.
-The regionalization of the internationally-traded commodities already expands the size of the database significantly.
-Further regionalization would start to require fairly long calculation times (> 15 minutes) and fairly strong computation machines (most likely minimum 32GB RAM).

-In the end there are __1,969__ commodities regionalized for ecoinvent 3.9.1 cut-off and __1,982__ commodities regionalized for ecoinvent 3.10 cut-off.
-You can find the list of these commodities in the Data/Regionalization/ei3.x/ecoinvent_to_HS.json files.
+In regioinvent v1.3, there was a switch in philosophy.
+In previous versions, the focus was put on internationally-traded commodities, simply because they were the reason behind the introduction of consumption markets.
+However it left a lot of processes non-regionalized, which did not make much sense sometimes.
+The production of HFC-152a was regionalized, but the hot-rolling of steel was not, and regioinvent was thus still relying on RoW or GLO processes for transformation (for example).
+So in v1.3, now all processes are regionalized with three exceptions:
+- aggregated processes (S)
+- completely empty processes (like Recycled content Cut-off stuff) because this increases the size of the database for no reason
+- virtually empty processes, i.e., with no technosphere inputs and a few biosphere inputs, but the latter are not inputs needing spatialization, so regionalizing those is irrelevant

 ### Selection of countries for regionalization
-Ideally, the 1,900+ commodities could be regionalized for all countries in the world.
+Ideally, the commodities could be regionalized for all countries in the world.
 Practically speaking though, there is clearly a constraint of calculation power.
 The more processes are created, the longer and harder the calculations will be.
 Therefore, regioinvent only regionalizes for countries that are deemed relevant for each commodity.
 Why would I create a banana production process in Canada while Canada probably does not even produce bananas.
 How do we choose which countries are relevant?
 We look at the production and consumption data and cut-off any country lower than X% of the cumulative sum, X being the cutoff selected by the user.
 By default this cutoff is set to 99%.
-So concretely, if we have such a distribution for production: China 75%, US 20%, Canada 4.5%, Peru 0.4%, Chile 0.1%, we calculate the cumulative sum of the production:
+So concretely, if we have such a distribution for production: China 75%, US 20%, Canada 4.5%, Peru 0.4%, Chile 0.1%, we calculate the sorted cumulative sum of the production:
 1. China 75%
 2. China + US 95%
 3. China + US + Canada 99.5%